Please read about spam and wattle.id.au if you have received spam which mentions wattle.id.au.

 There are a number of sub-domain registries within id.au, named after Australian flora and fauna.
 (In the physical world, a wattle is a tree.)
 Until July 2002, your individual id.au domain name could only be registered by the registry of one of these sub-domains.

 Note that wattle.id.au is maintained by a volunteer.
-If turnaround time of less than two weeks is important for you, or you need assistance with the DNS, it is suggested that you choose a different id.au sub-domain.
+If turnaround time of less than a few weeks is important for you, or you need assistance with the DNS, it is suggested that you go to an auDA Accredited registrar or reseller instead.

 If you already have a wattle.id.au domain, you may change your details.
 If you have lost your domain token (password) you can request manual token recovery.

 If you would prefer to send your confidential details encrypted, you can use the wattle.id.au PGP Key in E-mail to hostmaster at nic.wattle.id.au.
-Note: use PGP version 2.6.x or lower.
+Note: please use PGP version 2.x format.